 After putting this vacuum through several tests, analyzing the data, and taking a look at all it has to offer, I must say I am overall impressed with the Shark Rotator Pro.
-This unit excelled through most of our tests, costs less than $200, and is able to change form into either an upright or a handheld with a simple process.
+This unit excelled through most of our tests, costs less than most others, and is able to change form into either an upright or a handheld with a simple process.

 I would recommend the Shark Rotator Lift-Away if you’re looking for the following features in a 2-in-1 upright vacuum.